Liouville heat kernel: regularity and bounds: Introduction

 We will also give the following uniform upper bound on the heat kernel (see Theorem \ref{upperG} below for a precise statement): for all $\delta>0$ there exists $\beta= \beta_\delta(\gamma)$ and some random constants $c_1,c_2>0$ (depending on the GFF $X$ only) such that

 where $d_{\T}$ is the standard distance on the torus.
-There is a gap between our lower and upper bound for the (inverse) power coefficient of $t$ in the exponential: see Figure \ref{figdim} for a plot as a function of $\gamma$ (the graph of the upper bound corresponds to the limit of $\beta_\delta-1$ as $\delta$ goes to 0).
+There is a gap between our lower and upper bound for the (inverse) power coefficient of $t$ in the exponential: see Figure \ref{figdim} for a plot as a function of $\gamma$ (the graph of the upper bound corresponds to the limit of $\beta_\delta$ as $\delta$ goes to 0). \footnote{After this work was completed and posted, \cite{andres} obtained an improvement of the upper bound presented in this work, in both the on and off diagonal regimes.}

 Note that our estimates on the heat kernel, and in particular the upper bound, are given in terms of the Euclidean distance.
 The lower/upper bounds that we obtain do not match but this does not come as a surprise because such a matching would mean in a way that $\d_\gamma\asymp (d_{\T})^\theta$ for some exponent $\theta>0$, which is not expected.
 Yet our results illustrate that we can read off the Liouville heat kernel some uniform H\"older control of the geometry of LQG in terms of the Euclidean geometry.
 This was already known for the Liouville measure by means of multifractal analysis (see \cite{review} for a precise statement and further references).
 To our knowledge, our work is one of the first to investigate the problem of heat kernel estimates in a multifractal context, in sharp contrast with the monofractal framework of diffusions on fractals.
 Notice however that on-diagonal heat kernel estimates have also been investigated in the context of one-dimensional multifractal geometry, see \cite{barkum}.